-~ Rebuilding EarthWalk in 2021 ~
+~ Rebuilding EarthWalk in 2022 ~

 ABOUT PROJECT CHRYSALIS

-Supported through a grant from long-time funder Bay and Paul Foundations, this project runs until June, and by then EarthWalk hopes to emerge from “chrysalis” having developed a strong operating foundation, aligned with decolonial practices and the needs of our community, and clear next steps to rehire staff and re-launch programs.
+Supported through a grant from long-time funder Bay and Paul Foundations, this project runs at least until June, and by then EarthWalk hopes to emerge from “chrysalis” having developed a strong operating foundation, aligned with decolonial practices and the needs of our community, and clear next steps to rehire staff and re-launch programs.
 Our plans during this process include: rebuilding the Board of Directors, creating a distributed leadership structure for EarthWalk, initiating an assessment process with the community, and working with an indigenous consultant or firm to create practices which reflect the kinds of relationships we want to have with this land N'dakinna, its history, and its people.

 If you have questions about Project Chrysalis and the work EarthWalk is doing during this time,